The Cumulative Layout Shift (CLS) metric measures how much content moves around on a web page after rendering.

 Generally layout shift does not count toward the Cumulative Layout Shift score if it follows shortly after a click or keypress.
 The limit for this is 500 milliseconds.

 However, sometimes layout shift occurs later than that but still in response to user input.
-For example, a server request for new content may take a while to complete.
-Or an animation might be using setInterval
+For example, a server request for new content may take a while to complete, delaying the UI update and potentially also resulting in slow Interaction to Next Paint (INP).
+Or an animation might be using setInterval to update the UI more than 500 milliseconds after the user interaction.

 Layout shift in single-page apps

-Single page applications are especially vulnerable to layout shift as pages render gradually on the client rather than being loaded from the backend in one big chunk.
+Single-page applications are especially vulnerable to layout shift as pages render gradually on the client rather than being loaded from the backend in one big chunk.

-If a user moves from page A to page B then any layout shift on page B will still be attributed to page A, at least when working with Google’s CrUX dataset.
+If a user moves from page A to page B, then any layout shift on page B will still be attributed to page A, at least when working with Google’s CrUX dataset.

 Navigations using the browser back button

-Layout shifts that happen when using the back and forward buttons in the browser are easy to miss.
 This is a common problem on ecommerce websites where users return to a product listing page and need to arrive in the same place they were when they first clicked on a product.

 Out-of-date real user data